Air fryer asparagus is crunchy, delicious, and ready in less than 10 minutes, this makes the perfect super quick side dish.

 - Sprinkle with Parmesan if desired.

-- Set the temperature at 190 degrees Celsius/ 370 degrees Fahrenheit.
+- Set the temperature to 190 degrees Celsius/ 370 degrees Fahrenheit.

 - Air fry for 7 minutes, slightly longer if the stalks are very thick.